GoldenCheetah/sweatpy/README.md

-# Athletic Pandas
+# Sweatpy

 ## Introduction
-Athletic Pandas is an extension of [pandas](https://github.com/pandas-dev/pandas) designed to make workout analysis a breeze.
+Sweatpy is a Python library that is designed to make workout analysis a breeze.
 The current state of the project is very beta: features might be added, removed or changed in backwards incompatible ways.
 When the time is right a stable version will be released.
-Get in touch with me or create an issue if you have problems/questions/feature requests/special use cases.
+Get in touch with the contributors or create an issue if you have problems/questions/feature requests/special use cases.

 ## Installation
 This library can be installed via PyPI:
 ```
-pip install athletic_pandas
+pip install sweat
 ```

 ## Usage